4 Pro Tips for Writing Irresistible Drip Campaign Emails

 Mixing different types of media and touchpoints is an awesome way to stand out and keep the momentum going throughout the campaign.
 Unleash your imagination and experiment with different media – text, images and videos.

-Yep, personalisation here is key.
-We’re going to say it until we’re blue in the face: in an age where the customer is king, personalisation can make or break a business.
+Yep, personalization here is key.
+We’re going to say it until we’re blue in the face: in an age where the customer is king, personalization can make or break a business.
 This is particularly true in drip campaigns, where one major objective is to engage your leads or customers and increase their sense of trust.
-Luckily, these days all content types can easily be personalised.
+Luckily, these days all content types can easily be personalized.

 4. Pause and reflect